swyxio/brain/A - DX Circle/dx circle blog ideas.md

 hiring first devrel
 - https://twitter.com/GergelyOrosz/status/1512041397259583491?s=20&t=1lJ6CQRZgcDnvKC8ZmSQKw

+## crossing the chasm and matching explanation

+- explaining benefits to later adopters
+- vs explaining how it works to early adopters

 ## breaking out of the devrel comfort zone

 - i didnt really think about headless ecommerce cms vs shopify
 	-
 - stay within talking to js/react crew
+- how to break out and when?
+- tradeoffs

 ## the paas market